piever/simpleblog/content/posts/julia_chapter2.md

 2.220446049250313e-16
 ```

 Meaning they differ by more or less $$2\cdot 10^{-16}$$ (so they differ by very very little).
 The reason is that when working with decimal point numbers, computers approximate the result, in this case a mathematical result comes out false.
-To remedy, we can ask whether they are approximately equal:
+To remedy, we can ask whether they are approximately equal (use `\approx`):

 ```julia
 julia> φ ≈ 1/(φ-1)